10 Thoughtful DIY Gift Ideas from Liz Chandler @PurlsAndPixels

 How to ship cookies for gifts and care packages

+This year the holiday budget was a little tight, so I decided to make everyone cookie baskets for Christmas.
 For our nearby friends and family I picked up some round, decorative plastic boxes.
 I used cupcake papers and aluminum foil to separate the different types of cookies and arrange them nicely.
+But, for our loved-ones that live far away?
+I had to figure out how to ship homemade holiday cookies across the country.

-Packing up bundles of pretty cookies to give as a gift is not too difficult to do when your friends and family are local, but much of my family lives over 2000 miles away.
 It took a bit of creative packaging, but I was successful at shipping cookie gifts cross-country.
 Let me show you how I did it so you can ship your on cookie gifts for holidays and care packages.

 Choosing the right cookies